ric2b/Vivaldi-browser/chromium/docs/testing/layout_tests.md

 [bugs with the component Blink>Infra](https://bugs.chromium.org/p/chromium/issues/list?can=2&q=component%3ABlink%3EInfra) for issues related to Blink tools, include the layout test runner.

-* Windows and Linux: Do not copy and paste while the layout tests are running, as it may interfere with the editing/pasteboard and other clipboard-related tests.
-(Mac tests swizzle NSClipboard to avoid any conflicts).
 * If QuickTime is not installed, the plugin tests `fast/dom/object-embed-plugin-scripting.html` and `plugins/embed-attributes-setting.html` are expected to fail.